The seeding of cosmic ray electrons by cluster radio galaxies: a review: Observations

-Despite radio phoenixes \footnote{Before the term "phoenix", introduced by \cite{kempner04taxonomy}, these sources were called "relics".
-Nowadays, the term "radio relic" is used to classify large and arc-shaped diffuse emission associated with shock fronts in cluster outskirts} have been known for about three decades \citep[e.g.][]{slee84, slee98, slee01, subrahmanyan03, green04}, with the advent of high-quality observations, and particularly at $\lesssim$1 GHz frequencies (where the radio emission appears brighter due to its steep spectral index), the number of these sources has significantly increased in the past few years \citep[e.g.][]{mandal20, duchesne20a1127, botteon20a2255, botteon21a1775, hodgson21jellyfish, pandge21, pandge22, pasini22a1550, riseley22a3266, groenveld24sub}.
+Despite radio phoenixes \footnote{Before the term "phoenix", introduced by Ref.~\cite{kempner04taxonomy}, these sources were called "relics".
+Nowadays, the term "radio relic" is used to classify large and arc-shaped diffuse emission associated with shock fronts in cluster outskirts} have been known for about three decades \citep[e.g.][]{slee84, slee98, slee01, subrahmanyan03, green04}, with the advent of high-quality observations, and particularly at $\lesssim 1 \rm ~GHz$ frequencies (where the radio emission appears brighter due to its steep spectral index), in the latest years the number of these sources has significantly increased \citep[e.g.][]{mandal20, duchesne20a1127, botteon20a2255, botteon21a1775, hodgson21jellyfish, pandge21, pandge22, pasini22a1550, riseley22a3266, groenveld24sub}.
 Instances of phoenixes with extreme spectral indexes of $>$2.5 have also been found \citep[e.g.][]{slee01, subrahmanyan03, green04, mandal19, hodgson21jellyfish}.
 High-resolution images have started to reveal their complex morphologies, often characterized by filamentary structures \citep{juett13, owen14, werner16ophiuchus, mandal20, raja23arx}, see for example the remarkable cases of the phoenixes in Abell 85 and Abell 2256 reported in Fig.~\ref{fig:gallery}.
-The existence of these phoenixes indicates the presence of pockets of old, mildly relativistic electrons (with a relativistic Lorentz factor $\gamma \sim 100$) in the ICM.
-While statistical studies on the properties of radio phoenixes, such as their occurrence with cluster mass and dynamical state, are still lacking, recent observations of large samples of clusters \citep[e.g.][]{vanweeren21, duchesne21eor, duchesne21palaeontology, botteon22dr2, hoang22, knowles22, duchesne24arx} suggest that fossil plasma sources may be very common, if not ubiquitous, in these systems, especially at lower frequencies.
+The existence of these phoenixes indicates the presence of extended patches of old, relativistic electrons in the sub-GeV energy range in the ICM.
+Although these electrons are fully relativistic (their a Lorentz factor is $\gamma \sim 100$) they are usually considered as low-energy, or event "mildly relativistic" electrons in this context, considering that the electrons emitting detectable radio emission have a $\geq \rm ~GeV$ energy (corresponding to $\gamma \gg 10^3$).
+While statistical studies on the properties of radio phoenixes, such as their occurrence with cluster mass and dynamical state, are still lacking, the recent observations of large samples of clusters \citep[e.g.][]{vanweeren21, duchesne21eor, duchesne21palaeontology, botteon22dr2, hoang22, knowles22, duchesne24arx} suggest that sources of fossil plasma may be very common, if not ubiquitous, in all clusters of galaxies, especially at lower frequencies.